Our work in Vietnam

 Vietnam trusts in Sweden

-Sweden’s long-term commitment and support for Vietnam has built good relations and strong trust.
+Sweden’s long-term commitment and support for Vietnam has created good relations and strong trust.